Forgive. Cancel. Discharge.

 A better solution, if you have time, is to prepare for the tax burden from student loan forgiveness.
 That is easiest if you are on a long-term plan that ends in forgiveness, such as one of the several income-driven repayment plans (IDRs).

-How to Prepare For An Increased Tax Bill
+How To Prepare For A Tax Bomb

 If you have some time before you expect to have your loans forgiven, there are a few things you can do to prepare for the tax burden.

-Save Up To Cover The Taxes
+Save To Cover The Taxes

 You might be able to predict how much of your debt will be forgiven by using this calculator.
 If you know that number you can calculate how much you might be expected to pay in taxes and start to put aside money for that.
 If you can, try to save up more than you expect to pay.

 That way, if you end up owing more than you estimated, you’ll be ready — or, if you saved up more than you need, then you already have a head start on your next savings priority.